Common Mistakes when in need of a DUI Attorney in Dekalb County

 Further, you should be prepared to obtain legal representation immediately as a DUI lawyer can protect your rights from the very start.
 In the absence of a lawyer, you may incriminate yourself unfairly.
-Call Andrew R. Lynch, P.C. if you have been arrested for DUI.
+Call The Lynch Law Group, P.C. if you have been arrested for DUI.
 If an immediate family member is facing a DUI charge and is currently incarcerated, contact us to find out how we can help.

 If you need an Attorney from the Georgia area regarding a DUI, you can speak with a member of our legal team for advice and strategy.